Nebraska Methodist Health System

+The Nebraska Methodist Health System (NMHS) is an American nonprofit healthcare organization based in Omaha, Nebraska, United States.
+The organization was formed in 1982 to oversee operations of its flagship hospital in Central Omaha and has since expanded to two hospitals and two affiliate hospitals.
+The Nebraska Methodist Health System also operates the Methodist Physicians Clinics, which primarily serve the Omaha–Council Bluffs metropolitan area and surrounding areas.
+It is also affiliated with the Nebraska Methodist College.

 History

-Created in 1982 by Methodist Hospital leaders, the organization's origins are traced to the 1891 founding of Nebraska Methodist Hospital by members of the Methodist Church in Omaha.

-In 1991, a new 55,500-square-foot addition at the south of the Methodist Hospital became Methodist Estabrook Cancer Center (MECC).
-The facility was expanded in 2004 and 2006.

-The Methodist Jennie Edmundson Hospital in Iowa joined NMHS in 1994.

-Methodist Fremont Health was formed in July 2018, from an affiliation between Fremont Health and Nebraska Methodist Health System.

-In 2018, NMHS began its adoption of AI and robotic process automation for its revenue cycle, through integration with its electronic health record (EHR) system.
-The AI-driven financial management system was implemented in 2019.
+The Nebraska Methodist Health System was formed in 1982 by the Methodist Hospital to oversee the hospital and clinics operations.
+The system was created to support the creation of new facilities, including new for-profit and not-for-profit hospitals.
+At the time of its creation, Methodist Hospital would be directed by a separate board.
+Methodist Hospital itself was founded in 1891 by the Methodist Church.
+In 1990, the system purchased Physicians Clinic, a medical practice group based in Omaha.
+Following the purchase, the system re-branded the group to the Methodist Physicians Clinic and began expanding to new locations.

+In 1994, the Nebraska Methodist Health System began affiliations with the Jennie Edmundson Hospital in Council Bluffs, Iowa.
+In 2010, the system opened the Methodist Women's Hospital in the Elkhorn neighborhood of Omaha.
+In 2018, the system began affiliations with Fremont Health Medical Center in Fremont and re-branded it to Methodist Fremont Health.
 The COVID-19 pandemic resulted in a no-visitor policy, beginning in March 2020, for patients at NMHS hospitals.
 That June, the system's Methodist Jennie Edmundson Hospital opened a new 63,144-square-foot medical office building on its campus in Council Bluffs, Iowa.
 While the COVID-19 vaccine was being developed, NMHS introduced conversational AI for in-coming patient calls, anticipating a high-volume influx of inquiries.

-In late 2020, the health system announced a possible database breach at the Methodist Hospital Foundation and the Jennie Edmundson Foundation, via a cyber security breach at cloud computing provider, Blackbaud.

-In 2023, a federal judge in Omaha dismissed a ERISA lawsuit previously filed against Nebraska Methodist Health System.

 Operations

-Nebraska Methodist Health System operates as a non-profit healthcare organization, with 685 beds within its system.
+The Nebraska Methodist Health System operates as a non-profit healthcare organization, with 685 beds within its system.
 Facilities offer programs in obstetrics, neurology, cancer care, cardiology, rehabilitation, and geriatric care.

-The three major facilities in the system, Methodist Jennie Edmundson Hospital (Council Bluffs, Iowa), Methodist Women's Hospital (Elkhorn, Nebraska), and Methodist Hospital (Omaha, Nebraska), have served the Omaha-Council Bluffs metropolitan area for more than 120 years.
-Two dozen additional facilities in rural Nebraska and Iowa provide family practice services and specialties including pediatrics, behavioral health, radiology, and allergy care.
+The system owns the main hospital Methodist Hospital and Methodist Women's Hospital in Omaha and the Elkhorn neighborhood of Omaha.
+The system is also affiliated with the Methodist Jennie Edmundson Hospital and Methodist Fremont Health in Council Bluffs, Iowa and Fremont.
 The Methodist Health System is affiliated with the Nebraska Methodist College.

 Partnerships

 Nebraska Methodist has partnered with for-profit behavior health operator Acadia Healthcare to operate some of its facilities.
 In August 2024, Jennie Edmundson Hospital and Acadia Healthcare broke ground on 24th Street in Council Bluffs, Iowa for the construction of the Methodist Jennie Edmundson Behavioral Health Hospital.
 Expected to open in 2026, the new hospital aims to care for residents of western Iowa and eastern Nebraska.